Masmiseim36/nxpSDK/boards/evkmimxrt595/wifi_examples/wifi_cli/readme.txt

 Jumper settings for AzureWave AW-AM457-uSD Module:
   - J11 1-2: VIO_SD 1.8V (Voltage level of SDIO pins is 1.8V)
   - J2  1-2: 3.3V VIO_uSD (Power Supply from uSD connector)

+Jumper settings for AzureWave AW-CM358-uSD Module:
+  - J4 1-2: VIO 1.8V (Voltage level of SDIO pins is 1.8V)
+  - J2 1-2: 3.3V VIO_uSD (Power Supply from uSD connector)
+  - The pin 1 of J4 is not marked on the board.
+Please note that pin numbering of J4 is opposite to J2 (pin 1 is close to the "J4" label):
+         3 2 1
+         o o=o J4
+      J2 o=o o
+         1 2 3

 Prepare the Demo
 ================
 1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port on the board